If you’re like most writers, you want to turn your passion for writing into a real online business.

 - It’s VERY cheap to create

-- Can optimize for SEO traffic
+- Can optimize for SEO traffic so clients find you

-- Help clients know-like-trust & hire you
+- Help prospects get to know-like-trust (& hire you)

 - You own the writing website (i.e. not a 3rd party platform)

-- You can constantly (and easily) update with new content & testimonials
+- You can constantly and easily update with new content & testimonials

-- Hosting & paid theme costs
+- Hosting & upgraded theme costs

 - Need to design (or pay for someone)